romelperez/yrel/README.md

 The methods should be called at the end of schema definition.

-## Preprocessing
+## Preprocessors

-After checking a value is not optional nor nullable, all schemas can be pre-processed to change its data type or anything required.
+All schemas can be pre-processed before validation.
+After checking a value is not optional nor nullable, a schema can be pre-processed to change its data type or anything required.

 ```ts
 const schema = y.string().preprocess(data => String(data))
 validateYrel(schema, 100) // { isValid: true, data: '100' }
 ```

-## Coercing
+## Coercers

 After checking a value is not optional nor nullable, and running all defined pre-processors, some schemas can be coerced to their data types.